3 AI Memory Stocks (Besides Micron) to Watch as Demand Booms

 And this supercycle will raise consumer electronics prices and impact sales.

 In January, TrendForce predicted that smartphone production would drop 7% for 2026… and that prices would rise for both Android and Apple phones.
+Gartner forecasts smartphone shipments will drop by nearly 8.5%.

 Unfortunately, for consumers, retailers, and makers of electronics, memory’s huge demand and lack of supply mean DRAM price increases of more than 70% in 2026.